 The stories of him taking flight are also legendary.
 Stories of him jumping over cars and trucks, dunking on 7’6 Manute Bol at a pick-up game or throwing down a 360 over 7 trash cans.
 His dunks were so popular in high school that a local hustler used to pay him $100 for every dunk he had in a game.
 But, the stories that dominated Hook’s life were tragic ones.
 The story of him being abandoned as a child and growing up in the West Oakland projects with his maternal grandmother.
 The story of his surrogate brother being gunned down and then Hook scoring 45 the day after at Contra Community College.
 Then there’s the story of him getting a scholarship to go to South Carolina State but before making it there he was involved in a car accident that left a friend dead.
 Marijuana was also found in the car and his probation wouldn’t allow him to leave the state.

 He wasn’t so lucky in December of 1999, when he was arrested for robbing a Blockbuster.
 The Police didn’t find a gun on Hook but he did have $4,500 in his pocket, which was the amount stolen from the video store.

 ”This is a purification period for me,” he said to the New York Times in 2000. ”I was doing something I wasn’t supposed to be doing.
 I didn’t think before I acted.”

-In May of 2011, Hook was released and as evident by this video, the 42 year old still looked like an athlete in his prime and could still jump over a car.
+In May of 2011, Hook was released and as evident by this video, the 42-year-old still looked like an athlete in his prime.

 Photo: @Buckets4kam / June 2015